browserengineering/book/book/visual-effects.md

 Optimizing Surface Use
 ======================

-Our browser now works correctly uses way too many surfaces.
+Our browser now works correctly, but uses way too many surfaces.
 For example, for a single, no-effects-needed div with some text content, there are currently 18 surfaces allocated in the display list.
 For that example, we should need no surfaces at all!

 It's pretty easy to fix this situation.
 Let's review the full list of surfaces